-Lift handle only when water heater is cold.
+Lift handle only when water heater is cold

-10. Connect Air Pressure: After water has stopped draining at all faucets and drain valves, leave faucets open and connect a 'blow-out' plug to the city water connection on the coach.
+8. After water has stopped draining at all faucets and drain valves, leave faucets open and connect a "blow-out" plug to the city water connection on the coach.
 Then use a compressed air hose regulated to 30 psi or less to force air through the system.
-(A 'blow-out' plug can be purchased at any Winnebago or Itasca dealer.
-P/N 701705-01-000.)
+A "blow-out" plug can be purchased at any Winnebago[®] or Itasca[®] dealer.

-Limit air pressure to 30 psi to avoid damage to pump or water lines.
+Limit air pressure to 30 psi to avoid damage to equipment.

-NOTE: DO NOT burst air into the system.
+- NOTE: DO NOT burst air into the system.
 This can damage the water pump.
-It is better to let air in slowly.

-- 11. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
-Then close faucets one at a time. - 12.
-Drain Toilet: Operate and hold toilet flush lever until water is completely drained from toilet. - 13.
-Turn air pressure off.
-Disconnect water purge adapters.
-Recap the city water inlet to avoid contamination by dirt or insects.
+It is better to let air in slowly. - 9.
+Let air flow for five minutes until water is completely drained out of faucets and drain valves.
+Then close faucets one at a time. - 10.
+Operate and hold toilet flush lever until water is completely drained from toilet. - 11.
+Turn air pressure off and disconnect water purge adapters.
+Recap the city water connection to avoid contamination by dirt or insects. - 12.
+Follow procedure listed in "Final Steps."